To my fellow developers,

 Projects that don’t focus on healthcare will still be considered for the top prizes, but we want to provide guidance to developers on some of the most pressing needs in natural disasters.

 Resources to get started

 We’ve curated a ton of content to help developers gain context around affected community, first responder, and local authority needs in the wake of specific disasters as well as technical resources to provide you with the necessary tools to start building.
 This content will continue to be expanded throughout the competition.

 Technical: IBM is making its technology available to participants.
 For inspiration to kickstart your solution, check out our library of IBM Code Patterns – open source roadmaps for solving complex programming challenges – in six technology areas: AI, blockchain, data science, IoT, machine learning, and traffic & weather.

 Disaster: Each natural disaster brings its own set of challenges.
 To help you better understand these events and see where your technology can have the biggest impact, we’ve compiled expert interviews, research, data, and more for each major disaster type, such as earthquakes and tsunamis, hurricanes and typhoons, flood and storm surges, volcanoes, extreme weather, and wildfires.

 Healthcare: We’ve added a section on healthcare to provide more details on the six areas I listed above.
 Understanding the healthcare needs of populations in advance can improve their overall resistance.

 An invitation to build

 Developers have revolutionized the way people live and interact with virtually everyone and everything.
 Where most people see challenges, developers see possibilities.
 Do you have big ideas that can create big change?
-Join us, accept the 2019 Call for Code Challenge, and start building.
-Once you join the Challenge community, you’ll learn how to use IBM technology and enter your solution into the 2019 Call for Code competition.
+Accept the challenge and start building.